 “I did not intend to kill”

-Upon his arrest on suspicion of carrying out an attempted contract murder on Saturday, Akiyama denied the allegations.
+Upon his arrest on suspicion of attempting to carry out a contract murder on Saturday, Akiyama denied the allegations.
 “I carried out the act, but I did not intend to kill,” the suspect said.

 Prior to the incident, Akiyama traveled from the Kanto region by train to Shizuoka Prefecture to meet her.